luis14fermin/weather-app/README.md

 - Better responsiveness for the charts in mobile view
 - Better implementation for accessability: More names, labels and aria-labels
 - Additional abstraction for missed reusable logic and similar component containers
+- Adding a Service Layer to handle API calls separately from components
 - Caching favorites so they persist on refresh
 - Router logic so users can go to a location's forecast with a unique URL path instead of having to search it every time
 - Breaking the context provider different providers